logantsai/markdown-cv/index.md

 ### __Quanta Computer Inc.__ `2016.5 - Now`
 #### Software Engineer
 - BSP team member and in charge of power relative function
-- Work with EE to debug HW/SW issue or fine-tune power consumption
+- Collaborated with EE to debug HW/SW issue or fine-tuned power consumption
 - Customized software from vendor to match product design or customer requirement
-- Help to deal with China product lines problem.
+- Helped to deal with China product lines problem.
-- Write the test script for factory image.
+- Developed the test script for factory image.

 - __Verizon Tablet__ (MTK MT8785)
 > * Porting BQ25896 into MTK battery subsystem and Increase HVDCP charging.